thegooddocsproject/incubator/style-guide/about-style-guide.md

 ## About the "Revision history" section

 This section is optional.
-You can use this section to provide a changelog or decision log of changes to your project’s style guide.
+You can use this section to provide a changelog or decision log of changes to your project's style guide.
 You can also link out to other project documents that contain your decision log.
 You could also use this section to provide guidelines about how to request changes to the style guide and outline how often decisions can be revisited (such as after a year).